Business studies and Polish

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

-The programme offers an exciting way of learning about mainstream business concepts, theories and models in a variety of subject areas as well as getting to grips in an in-depth and comprehensive manner with another country's language, its society, culture and business environment.
+The programme offers an exciting way of learning about business concepts, theories and models, in a variety of subject areas, as well as getting to grips in an in-depth and comprehensive manner with another country’s language, its society, culture and business environment.
 Over its four years, the third of which is spent studying and working abroad, the course simultaneously broadens and deepens your academic command of business theories and practices and develops your linguistic competence.
-At the same time, you will be developing a wide range of generic and transferable skills that are increasingly required in a variety of careers and employment situations (e.g. working in multi-disciplinary/multi-cultural teams, intercultural negotiation and international management, all of which are highly relevant in Ireland's exceptionally open economy).

 Is this the right course for you?

 Students on all five strands of this programme must have well-balanced interests in learning about business and in developing a high level of proficiency in a language.
-From start to finish, as beginners (on the ab initio Polish* streams), you will be required to demonstrate a high level of motivation and commitment to mastering core business modules (see the table BESS at a glance) and to all aspects of language learning.
-Educational experts emphasise the special challenges associated with the study of two disparate disciplines employing different teaching approaches and requiring different learning styles on the part of the student, but they also stress that mastery of these challenges builds skills that are particularly sought after by employers.
+From start to finish, whether as beginners (on the ab initio Russian and Polish* streams) or as more advanced learners (in French, German or Spanish), you will be required to demonstrate a high level of motivation and commitment to mastering core business modules (see the table B.E.S.S. at a glance, page 34) and to all aspects of language learning.
+Educational experts emphasise the special challenges associated with the study of two disparate disciplines, employing different teaching approaches and requiring different learning styles on the part of the student, but they also stress that mastery of these challenges builds skills that are particularly sought after by employers.

 This programme aims to provide you with the knowledge and skills necessary to communicate internationally and to understand the social, political and cultural contexts of markets, organisations and management across countries.
 In addition to studying modules in business, economic and social studies, you will study the society, institutions, culture and civilisation associated with your chosen language.